metrorailings/OwlBlog/content/posts/week-14-insights-1.md

 In the first quarter alone, Mario Addison has made a few impact plays, though none of those plays amounted to hits on the quarterback.

+Shaquil Barrett has been the one name on Tampa's defensive front I've noted on multiple occasions.

+Interestingly enough, Buffalo made some serious hay in the second half by runs to the outside.
+It was these runs to the outside that opened up a few other plays for Buffalo.

 ***

 ## Giants @ Chargers